 If you look at the map above, close to Lake Titikaka you will find Tiwanaku.
 Located about 75 kilometers west of La Paz and accessible in a tour bus after a ride of one and a half to two hours, this is the site our merry group visited and where I invite you to join us.

 Unlike the famous contemplative existential question to which this section header alludes, this question is neither existential nor unanswerable.
-The answer is no. We do not know the actual name of the city though there is some speculation it was called Taypikala or “Central Stone”.
+The existential aspect is imaginary and the answer is no. We do not know the actual name of the city though there is some speculation it was called Taypikala or “Central Stone”.
 Nor do we know if its residents had self-referential familial, clan, or tribal names.
 (Similar gaps will reappear throughout this journey.)

 What we know is that Tiwanaku (sometimes rendered as Tiahuanaco) is a Quechua word.
 Quechua is the language spoken by the Inkas and it is they, (it was possibly the ninth Emperor – Pachakutiq) who applied the designation sometime in the 15th century.
 Tiwanaku culture arose in the first or second century CE, reached its peak in the sixth century, and all but vanished at the beginning of the eleventh.
 While I can’t tell you the degree of similarity between the archaeological remains we see in the city today and the city as Pachakutiq found it, the site had likely been abandoned for hundreds of years before the Inkas reached it.